 Your brain is like a muscle, so don’t forget to work it out.
 Again, no pain, no gain!

-Check out our next blog in which I will be addressing the popular “myths” of language learning.
+Check out the blog in which I address the popular myths of language learning.

-If you want to find out more fast, you can learn more in our e-book The Art of Rapid Language Learning.
+If you want to learn a language fast, you can find out more in our e-book The Art of Rapid Language Learning

 About the writer of this article: